devtron-labs/devtron/docs/user-guide/resource-watcher.md

 A stock trading application constantly updates stock prices for its traders.
 If the pods become unhealthy, traders might see incorrect stock prices leading to bad investments.

 1. Create a watcher named 'Pod Health Monitor'.
-2. Track the pod workload of your application, if `final.status.phase != 'Running'`, trigger a job that sends an Email/Slack alert with pod details.
+2. Track the pod workload of your application, if `DEVTRON_FINAL_MANIFEST.status.phase != 'Running'`, trigger a job that sends an Email/Slack alert with pod details.